 \section{Introduction}

 Clustering is an unsupervised learning task that aims to partition data points into sets of similar data points called clusters \citep{xu2005survey}.
-Clustering is widely used due to its broad applicability in domains such as customer segmentation \citep{kansal2018customer}, grouping content together for entertainment platforms \citep{daudpota2019video}, and identifying subgroups within a clinical study \citep{wang2020unsupervised} amongst others.
-However the wide-spread application of clustering, and machine learning broadly, to human-centric applications has raised concerns about its disparate impact on minority groups and other vulnerable demographics.
-Motivated by a flurry of recent results highlighting bias in many automated decision making tasks such as facial recognition \citep{buolamwini2018gender} and criminal justice \citep{mehrabi2019survey}, researchers have begun focusing on mechanisms to ensure machine learning algorithms are \textit{fair} to all those affected.
+Clustering is widely used across various domains including customer segmentation \citep{kansal2018customer}, grouping content in entertainment platforms \citep{daudpota2019video}, and identifying subgroups within a clinical study \citep{wang2020unsupervised}, among others.
+However the widespread application of clustering, and machine learning more broadly, to human-centric tasks has raised concerns about its disparate impact on minority groups and other vulnerable demographics.
+Motivated by a flurry of recent results highlighting bias in many automated decision making tasks such as facial recognition \citep{buolamwini2018gender} and criminal justice \citep{mehrabi2019survey}, researchers have begun focusing on mechanisms to ensure that machine learning algorithms are \textit{fair} to all those affected.
 One of the challenges of fairness in an unsupervised learning context, compared to the supervised setting, is the lack of ground truth labels.
-Consequently, instead of enforcing approximately equal error rates across groups, fair clustering generally aims to ensure that composition of the clusters or their centers (for settings like $k$-means and $k$-medians clustering) represent all groups fairly.
+Consequently, instead of enforcing approximately equal error rates across groups, fair clustering generally aims to ensure that composition of the clusters or their centers (for settings like $k$-means and $k$-medians clustering) represent all groups equitably.